Johns Hopkins UniversityEst. 1876

 Define the future of the doctoral degree.

-It is essential that our graduate students receive the resources and training needed to excel, not only during their time with us, but also into their future careers.
-On-going negotiations with the recently formed graduate student union will address some of these concerns, but our commitments extend beyond labor issues.
-We must restructure support packages to remain competitive with our peer institutions.
-We will expand and update the mentoring of our candidates, improving the crucial advisor-advisee relationship.
-We will also orient our graduate students as diverse, equitable, and inclusive educators and provide valuable teaching professional development opportunities through programs like the Teaching Academy
+It is essential that our graduate students and postdoctoral fellows receive the resources and training needed to excel, not only during their time with us, but also into their future careers.
+We are committed to providing union relationship support for our doctoral workers and will develop a similar infrastructure for our post-doctoral fellows.
+We will continue to expand and update the mentoring of our doctoral candidates, improving the crucial advisor-advisee relationship.
+We will also orient our doctoral students to best practices and innovative tools for educators and provide valuable teaching professional development opportunities through programs like the Teaching Academy.
+As we develop additional master’s programs, we must also think carefully about this unique population, ensuring that we meet their needs through orientations, advising, and mentoring.

 Foster cohorts for graduate students.